telerik/ajax-docs/controls/socialshare/functionality/sending-via-e-mail.md

 			RadSocialShare1.EmailSettings.UserName = "username"
 		End Sub

->note No server error will be thrown if these properties are not set, yet the e-mail will not be received as there is no server to send it.
+>tip No server error will be thrown if these properties are not set, yet the e-mail will not be received as there is no server to send it.
 It is up to the developer to setup the mail server in each individual case according to the custom security policy, requirements and scenario of the site.

 ## Using the E-mail Agent from the User's Machine